MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 In this task, you will begin by examining the administrative properties of two users, Joni Sherman and Lynne Robbins.
 You will then log into the Microsoft 365 home page on the Client 2 VM (LON-CL2) as each user to confirm several of the changes that you made when managing their administrative delegation in the prior tasks.
 Finally, as Lynne Robbins, you will perform two important user account maintenance tasks - resetting passwords and blocking user accounts.

-1. In LON-CL1, you should still be logged into the Microsoft 365 admin center as Holly Dickson.
+1. On LON-CL1, you should still be logged into the Microsoft 365 admin center as Holly Dickson.
 If not, then do so now.

 2. In the **Microsoft 365 admin center**, if you are not displaying the **Active Users**, then navigate to there now.